Joe Dever: Writings

 Joe Dever was seven years old when he became a fan of the comic strip "The Rise and Fall of the Trigan Empire" which appeared in a magazine called Look and Learn.
 He also built up armies of Airfix Roman soldiers and converted their spears to laser rifles long before he was introduced to fantasy.
 Dever was first introduced to "science fantasy" in 1970 by his Grammar school English tutor.
 He was the first and perhaps only British person to compete in the Advanced Dungeons & Dragons Championship of America, which he won in 1982.

 Dever originally developed the fantasy world of Magnamund in 1975, and in 1977 he began using it as the setting for his Dungeons & Dragons campaigns.
 Originally called "Chinaraux", at first the world consisted of only the northern continent of Magnamund.
-Dever stated that his earliest inspirations for Lone Wolf were English medieval classics such as Beowulf, Ivanhoe, and The Once And Future King.
-In his teenage years J.R.R.
-Tolkien, Michael Moorcock and Mervyn Peake, along with a keen interest in military history and Norse mythology, all contributed to the creation of the Lone Wolf series.

 The story is based around Lone Wolf, who is a young cadet in a monastic order of warriors known as the Kai Lords who defend their home of Sommerlund from the forces of evil, embodied by the Darklords of Helgedad.
 After a surprise invasion, all of the Kai are massacred and only Lone Wolf survives the final battle.
 The rest of the book series follows Lone Wolf and, later, his successor in their attempts to take revenge on the Darklords and then to thwart the plans of Dark God Naar to control their world for evil.